 ‘There’s a special place in hell for women who don’t help other women,’ said former USA Secretary of State, Madeline Albright.
 A powerful quote – and the inspiration behind the UK’s first women’s only members’ club, AllBright, founded by entrepreneur Debbie Wosskow and CEO of Hearst Anna Jones.
 Among its clientele are Naomie Harri and Olivia Wilde, as well as House of Lords peer, Martha Lane-Fox, EMEA Facebook VP, Nicola Mendelsohn, film-maker Gurinder Chadha and fitness guru Grace Belgravia.
 The first club opened last year on International Women’s Day in Fitzrovia’s Rathbone Place, with a second due to open in the heart of Mayfair this May.
 Here, women are inited to join together to meet like-minded women, to connect, network and collaborate.

 Housed in a a five-storey Georgian townhouse just off London’s Oxford Street, the original club has places to hold meetings and work stations, but also a yoga studio and a blow-dry bar.
-Their second venue will have a similar vibe, with a co-working space, two large roof terraces and a wellness floor, set to include a fitness studio, three holistic wellness rooms and a hair and beauty salon.
+Their second venue in Mayfair boasts a similar vibe, with a co-working space, two large roof terraces and a wellness floor set to include a fitness studio, three holistic wellness rooms and a hair and beauty salon.
+In collaboration with 58 Wellbeing & Lifestyle, The AllBright Mayfair will offer treatments ranging from a classic massage to IV therapy and therapeutic acupuncture.
 On the fourth floor members can enjoy a drink or two in the glamorous lounge, which will be serving up bespoke cocktails alongside vibrant dishes designed by Executive Chef Sabrina Gidda.
 Full membership is priced at £600 per year, and £540 per year for under 27s, with a £250 joining fee. allbrightcollective.com